Illithid: Advanced Dungeons & Dragons 2nd edition (1989–1999)

 The mind flayer appears first in the Monstrous Compendium Volume One (1989), and is reprinted in the Monstrous Manual (1993).

-The ulitharid, or "noble illithid" was introduced in the Dungeon adventure Thunder Under Needlespire by James Jacobs in Dungeon #24 (July/August 1990), and later included in the Monstrous Compendium Annual One (1994).

 The Complete Psionics Handbook (1991) presented ways on using mind flayers with psionic powers.

 The alhoon, also known as the illithilich or mind flayer lich, was introduced in the Menzoberranzan boxed set, in the booklet "Book One: The City" (1992).

 The book The Illithiad (April 1998), and the Monstrous Arcana module series that accompanies it, greatly develops the mind flayer further.
 The Illithiad introduced the illithid elder brain and the illithid-roper crossbreed, the urophion.
 The module Dawn of the Overmind featured an origin story for the illithids.

 Dungeons & Dragons 3.0 edition (2000–2002)

 The mind flayer appears in the Monster Manual for this edition (2000).
 Savage Species (2003) added the mind flayer "racial class", allowing Mind Flayers to be played from level 1 onward until they reached parity with normal Mind Flayers, and added the "Illithid Savant" prestige class.